Children experience different types of development through play.

 As children get older, physical play will also help them to stay healthy and active.
 It also strengthens their bones and muscles.

 Download the HSE booklet - Active Play 0-3 (PDF, 578kb, 10 pages).

 Play helps children develop their memory, thinking and reasoning skills.

 During play, children between 2 and 3 years old will learn how to:

 - use their imagination

 - tell the difference between different shapes and sizes

-Through play, children also learn how to make friends and care for people.
+Children also learn how to make friends and care for people through play.
 For example, playing with dolls can help your child to understand and care about other people’s needs.

 Stimulate your child's senses

 Stimulating your child’s senses during play can encourage learning and development.